 - Sync your Salesforce accounts and owners with Intercom to perform Account-based marketing

 - Create a lead nurturing campaign to automatically send to a specific group of leads.
 For example, when they’re at a promising status in Salesforce you could encourage them to sign up for a paid account.

-- With our Inbox product, you can also automatically assign conversations to a specific teammate or team based on their Salesforce data.
+- With Intercom Inbox, you can also automatically assign conversations to a specific teammate or team based on their Salesforce data.

 - Learn how to generate more leads for your sales team in our webinar.